Preschool Program Information

 - Complete an online enrollment with the district via Infinite Campus.

-- Instructions for this enrollment will be sent in a separate email.
+- Instructions for this enrollment will be sent by email.

 - Watch for an email (July or later) with instructions to activate a Parent Portal account if you do not already have one.